 We were lucky that our accommodation was in between Palolem and Patnem beach.
 The latter was my favourite, because it was way more quiet.
 Every morning we went there to swim and sometimes we were the only people around.

-One thing I really liked about Goa and what is lacking in some of India’s other beach destinations, is the food scene.
-The seafood is amazing and there are plenty of restaurants to choose from.
+One thing I really liked about Goa and what is lacking in some of India’s other beach destinations, is the food.
+There are plenty of restaurants to choose from with amazing seafood.
 The Goan fish curry that appears on almost every menu is a must try.